Survival Action Attorney Serving All of New Jersey and Pennsylvania

 Who Can File a Pennsylvania Survival Action?

 Unlike a wrongful death claim, which can be filed by the deceased person’s dependents (usually the spouse, children, or parents), a survival action must be filed by the representative of the deceased person’s estate for eventual distribution to the deceased person’s beneficiaries.
-If the deceased person left behind a lawful will, then the representative named in that will is the person entitled to file a survival action.
+If the person who passed away left behind a lawful will, then the representative named in that will is the person entitled to file such a claim.

 In many cases, but not always, the person entitled to file both the wrongful death claim and the survival action will be the same individual.
 However, if the deceased person left behind a lawful will, then the representative of his or her estate will be the person named in that will.